 All attachments must be PDF files.
 If you extract a Study Record, it will already be in a fillable PDF format.
 Please use this PDF file and do not alter the format of the Study Record file.
-Use unique filenames for each https://www.nust.edu.ni.ng.
+Use unique filenames for each human subject study record.
 The filename for each attachment within a study must be unique within the application (i.e., do not use the same filename in multiple Study Records).
 Use of hyperlinks and URLs is not allowed unless specified in the funding opportunity.